Ravindra Kalia

-Ravindra Kalia (1939-2016) was an editor, novelist, storyteller and memoir writer in Hindi literature.
+Ravindra Kalia (1939–2016) was an editor, novelist, storyteller and memoir writer in Hindi literature.

 Biography

 Ravindra Kalia, born in Jalandhar, Panjab on November 11, 1939, has recently retired from the post of Director of the Indian Jnanpith, making him the compulsory magazine of Hindi literature as soon as he took up the responsibility of editing 'Naya Gyanodaya'.
-Ravindra Kalia's wife, Mamta Kalia, is also a popular Hindi author.
+Ravindra Kalia's wife, Mamta Kalia, is also a Hindi author.